 What immigration paperwork errors are big problems?

 Lying and forgery are always mistakes that will keep you from getting a visa.
-Misunderstanding certain questions about past run-ins with the police can trip up immigrants as well.
+Misunderstanding certain questions about past run-ins with the police can also derail the immigration process.
 For example, one question asks whether you’ve ever been charged with a crime.
 Those who have been charged but not convicted often answer “no,” believing the two terms are interchangeable.
 In reality you’d need to answer “yes,” even if you were acquitted or the charges were dismissed.
 Very counterintuitive, but it can sink your application.